Graduate School of Economics Policies

 Master's Program

-Master's Program consists of one major at Major in Economics, Management and Finance and provides research guidance in economic theory, economic history, applied economics, management, management information, accounting, and finance.
-There are two courses: the Researcher Course and the Advanced Professional Course.
-The Advanced Professional Course is further divided into the Career-Specific Program and the Theme-Specific Research Program.
-The curriculum of this course is designed to cultivate the specialized knowledge and applied skills required for independent research activities in the fields of economics, business administration, and finance in the Researcher Course, and the highly specialized knowledge and applied skills required by society in the Highly Skilled Professionals Course.
-For students who anticipate difficulty in completing the first semester in two years, we offer a long-term enrollment system that allows students to take courses over a period of three or four years.
+Master's Program consists of one major of Major in Economics, Management and Finance, and provides research guidance on economic theory, economic history, applied economics, management, management systems, accounting, and finance.
+Two courses, the Researcher Course and the Advanced Professional Course, are further divided into career-specific programs and thematic research programs.
+This course has a curriculum designed to cultivate the specialized knowledge and application skills that enable researchers to conduct independent research activities in the fields of economics, business administration, and finance, and the advanced specialized knowledge and application skills that are required by society for the Advanced Professional Course.
+In addition, for students who are expected to have difficulty completing the master's course in two years, we have established a long-term student system with a duration of 3 or 4 years.

 (1) Researcher Course